Oregon Festivals & Events Association Annual Conference

 Sign up for our newsletter to get the latest conference news sent right to you!

-9am - Pre-Conference (additional cost): TBA
+9am - Pre-Conference Workshop (additional cost): Unlocking AI for Events and Marketing Success

 11am - Registration Opens